REQUIRED MATERIALS

 ![]() |

-Start by working the strip so that the glue dries completely before topstitching it.
+Start by working on the strap so the glue dries thoroughly before topstitching.
 Cut a piece of sugherite 38 cm long.

-Apply contact adhesive to the back of part P2(b), as well as to the flat side of the sugherite.
+Apply contact glue to the wrong side of piece P2(a), as well as to the flat side of the sugherite.

 ![]() |